j4Guanatos/algorith-mx/09_SortingIntro/README.md

 2 3 4 2 3 6 8 4 5 (expenses data)
 ```

-the client will receive two notifications, on day 6th and 7th.
+the client will receive *two notifications*, on day 6th and 7th.
 The first 5 days they will not have enough data, as they
 require 5 days to calculate the median.
 On 6th day, median of the past expenses is (2,3,4,2,3) = 3, and the expenses are
 equal to 6, so they will send notification.
 The same for 7th day, where median(3,4,2,3,6) = 3 and expenses are 8.
 For
 the last two days, there will be no notifications as medians are 4 and 4 and expenses 4 and 5.

+Median is calculated as follows: Sorted the data, if the length is odd, the element at the middle is taken.
+Otherwise,
+if the length is even, the two elements at the middle are averaged.

+Given the number of days with expenses, the length of the median calculation and the expenses per day, the problem is
+to calculate the number of notifications sent to the card owner in the given amount of time.